MartinaGoverts/SimulationAnalysis.jl/docs/src/examples.md

 ## Common Setup

 All examples on this page use a sample trajectory file included with the package.
 The following code loads the simulation data and will be used as a common starting point for the examples below.
-We also assume that you have `Plots.jl` installed and loaded for the plotting examples.
+We also assume that you have `Plots.jl` installed for the plotting examples.

 ```julia
 using SimulationAnalysis